1. Explanation of Terms

 2. Approval

-7. Travelling to Canada
+9. Travelling to Canada

 1. Applying for a Corrected Study Permit

-8. Using a Lawyer, Consultant or Agent to Prepare Your Application
+10. Using a Lawyer, Consultant or Agent to Prepare Your Application

-9. Learn More About Study Permits
+11. Learn More About Study Permits

 Kindly note that the information on this web site does not, and is not intended to constitute legal advice, and instead all information, content and material is for general information purposes only.
 Readers should contact and consult with an authorized immigration representative to obtain advice with respect to any particular legal matter.
 No reader should act or refrain from acting on the basis of information on this site without first seeking legal advice from an authorized representative in the relevant jurisdiction and with expertise in immigration law.
 Only your authorized representative can provide assurances that the information contained herein – and your interpretation of it – is applicable or appropriate to your particular situation.
 The content and information are provided “as is;” and no representations are made that the content or information is accurate, complete or error-free.
 Any liability is expressly disclaimed and Carleton University will not be liable for any losses, injuries or damages from the use or reliance on the information or content.

-When to Apply
+When to Apply for a Study Permit

-The application is submitted to Immigration, Refugees and Citizenship Canada (IRCC) at the IRCC website.
-IRCC publishes its processing times for study permits, but these are estimates, and not service guarantees.
+IRCC publishes processing times for study permits on its website, but these are estimates, and not service guarantees.

-How to Apply
+How to Apply for a Study Permit

 A study permit application is done online, using one of the two application systems at the IRCC website:

-• The portal uses a dynamic online application form instead of PDF application forms.
+• The Portal uses a dynamic online application form instead of PDF application forms.

 • The file upload limit is 2 MB4 for the Portal; 4 MB for the IRCC Secure Account.

-All applications must demonstrate to the officer that the applicant is coming to Canada for a temporary purpose, that the purpose is to study, and that they can afford to pay their tuition and living expenses in Canada.
+It is the applicant’s responsibility to ensure that they submit a complete and correct application that meets all of IRCC’s requirements.
+To be successful, the application must demonstrate to the immigration officer that the applicant is coming to Canada for a temporary purpose, that the purpose is to study, and that they can afford to pay their tuition and living expenses in Canada.

 Get Started